Skip to content

 1. OPC-UA (Open Platform Communications – Unified Architecture)

-OPC-UA is a machine-to-machine communication protocol for industrial automation.
-It supports both the transport and data modeling layers.
+OPC-UA is a machine-to-machine communication protocol for industrial automation, widely used in ICS/SCADA systems, and supports both the transport and data modeling layers.

 Because OPC-UA is reliable and secure, it is a favorite in manufacturing.